douardo/brunch-bootstrap4/README.md

-# brunch-bootstrap4
+# brunch-bootstrap4 for Automne

-Brunch config with Bootstrap 4 + Sass + animate-scss
+Brunch config with Bootstrap 4 + Sass + animate-scss.
+Includes fixes for Automne

 # Getting started